 When looking at booking your flights into and out of Kotzebue for your Alaska DIY Caribou Hunting - we do recommend trying to stay with Alaska Airlines all the way from the Lower 48 up.
 HOWEVER, we do realize this isn't always possible .... so when making your reservations, you'll want to use the Airport Code "OTZ" as your final destination.

-We like for you guys to schedule your flights into town on the evening before or the EARLY morning flight on the day of your scheduled flight into the field.
+We like for you guys to schedule your flights into town on the evening before your scheduled date into the field.
 On the way out of Kotzebue - we suggest you look into "FLEXIBLE" or "REFUNDABLE" tickets and book them on the day AFTER you are scheduled to come out of the field.
 For example, if you are scheduled to hunt: September 3 - 9th you'll want to look at flights for:

-September 2nd (the night before & secure a room in town) OR September 3rd early morning flight departing Anchorage at approximately 6:00am.
-(LATER FLIGHTS will not work!)
+September 2nd (the night before & secure a room in town) departing Anchorage for Kotzebue.

-Departing Flights should then be booked on the early morning flight out of Kotzebue on September 10th.
+Departing Flights should then be booked on flight out of Kotzebue on September 10th.
 That way you have time to deal with your antlers, capes and meat when you come out of the field on the 9th (weather permitting of course).

 You can learn more about Alaska Airlines Change & Cancellation Fees by clicking here.